EQWorks/common/communications.md

 Try to focus on real problem solving and creative endeavors instead of drowning yourself in processes and tools.
 Also, try to take into consideration other's production processes.

-## ~~"Inbox Zero~~ Everything Zero"

-A busy email inbox is not the only contributing factor to interruptions.
-Nowadays we have way too many channels of receiving information, by choice or otherwise.

-Instead of striving to achieve "Inbox Zero", try to be as close as possible to "Everything Zero".
-This means diligently clear or defer any information that is not work-related.
-Some platforms offer one simple toggle to enter the "Do Not Disturb" mode.
-Use it.
-Clear up your desktop, notification stacks, browser windows/tabs, etc. This helps to minimize distractions, so you can find what you need to focus on, faster.

 ## General references